 Exempt party activities

-Two types of grassroots activities--preparation, display and distribution of campaign materials and slate cards--undertaken by state and local party committees in support of specific federal candidates are unlimited because they are exempt from the definition of contribution.
+Two types of grassroots activities–preparation, display and distribution of campaign materials and slate cards–undertaken by state and local party committees in support of specific federal candidates are unlimited because they are exempt from the definition of contribution.
+There is a third type of exempt activity for registration and GOTV activity conducted by a state or local party committee on behalf of the presidential and vice presidential nominees of that party.
 Note that although they are exempt from contribution limitations, such activities often qualify as Federal Election Activity (FEA) and thus may be subject to certain funding restrictions.
-Moreover, payments made by an unregistered party organization for such materials count towards the organization's FEC registration threshold.
+Moreover, payments made by an unregistered party organization for such materials count towards the organization's FEC registration threshold for political committees.

 Sources of funds

 Many local party organizations are not registered political committees under the Act and may, under state law, accept donations that would be prohibited or excessive under the Act.
 These funds may not be used to pay for exempt party activities.
-Instead, the party must use funds that are permissible under federal law.
+Instead, the party must use funds that are permissible under federal law (that is, funds that comply with federal source restrictions, amount limitations, and reporting requirements).

 A state or local party committee or organization may prepare and distribute campaign materials such as pins, bumper stickers, handbills, brochures, posters or yard signs without having its payments for such items considered contributions or expenditures if the following conditions are met: